 The basic building blocks of the human body are cells.
-Human cells are organized into tissues, tissues are organized into organs, organs are organized into organ systems, and organ systems are organized to maintain homeostasis in an organism.
+Human cells are organized into tissues, tissues are organized into organs, and organs are organized into organ systems.

 Human Cells

 The average human adult consists of an incredible 100 trillion cells!
 Cells are the basic units of structure and function in the human body, as they are in all living things.
 Each cell must carry out basic life processes in order to survive and help keep the body alive.